Benigna Gottliebe Biron

-Benigna Gottliebe von Trotta genannt Treyden (15 October 1703 – 5 November 1782), was a Duchess consort of Courland.
-She married the Duke of Courland, Ernst Johann von Biron, on 25 February 1723.
+Benigna Gottliebe von Trotta genannt Treyden, later Biron (15 October 1703 – 5 November 1782), was a Duchess consort of Courland and lady-in-waiting to Anna of Russia, during her tenure as duchess, and a state lady during her reign as empress.

 Biography

-Benigna Gottliebe was the daughter of the Baltic nobleman Wilhelm von Trotta genannt Treyden (died in 1725) and his wife Anna Elisabeth von Wildemann.
-She was made a lady-in-waiting to the dowager duchess regent of Courland, Anna of Russia, in 1720, and in 1723 married to Anna's adviser Ernst Johann von Biron (Bühren).
+Benigna Gottliebe was the daughter of the Baltic-German nobleman Wilhelm von Trotta genannt Treyden (d.
+1725) and his wife, Anna Elisabeth von Wildemann.
+She was made a lady-in-waiting to the dowager duchess regent of Courland, Anna of Russia, in 1720, and in 1723 married to Anna's lover and adviser Ernst Johann von Bühren.
 The marriage was reportedly arranged by Anna in an attempt to conceal her own relationship with Biron.

 Russia

 When Anna became Empress of Russia in 1730, the Biron couple both followed her to Russia, retaining their position as adviser and lady in waiting.
 Benigna is described as haughty and bad tempered and marked with smallpox, but also as a diligent parent and lady in waiting.
 She spent great amounts of money on clothes and jewelry and also received many costly gifts from Anna.